 Unfortunately for Mr. Boysen, it seems like the immunosuppressant drugs that he had to take since his original organ transplants in 1992 perhaps contributed to him getting a rare type of cancer called leiomyosarcoma on his scalp in 2006.
 Although this cancer was treated successfully, it left his scalp significantly damaged and he finally got this scalp transplant after waiting for a donor scalp for a few years.

-While Mr Boysen’s perseverence in spite of so much adversity and bad luck are truly admirable and while this yet one more miracle of modern medicine is excellent news….. the most interesting part of this story to me is that Mr. Boysen thinks that the new scalp will give him more hair than he had at age 21.
+While Mr Boysen’s perseverance in spite of so much adversity and bad luck are truly admirable; and while this yet one more miracle of modern medicine is excellent news; the most interesting part of this story to me is that Mr. Boysen thinks that the new scalp will give him more hair than he had at age 21.
 This means that he was extremely bald at a very young age.
 From his photo (see further below) with the new scalp, it seems like the hair on the donor scalp has been shaved, but will grow in the coming months.
 It will be very interesting to see what Mr. Boysen looks like in another 6 months.
-I wish I lived near him.

 Here is the BBC story of this extraordinary development, and I pasted the photo from there below.
-Another version of the same story on NBC.
-The best version of this story with a video is on the UK’s Daily Mail.
-It should be noted that 3D printed skull transplants have been occurring since 2014 (just look at this one from this week!), but this was the first ever human to human skull transplant.
+My favorite version of this story with a video is on the UK’s Daily Mail.
+It should be noted that 3D printed skull transplants have been occurring since 2014 (just look at this one from this week), but this was the first ever human to human skull transplant.